 Notice how much stronger these statements are ...

 I am busy right now - could we do this later?

 Not every conversation you have likely requires you to show up as strong - I get that.
 For those times that you do want to sound as if you are confident and taking a stand and in control, consider what words you may be using to qualify, minimize, weaken or soften the message.
 It's a magical thing that occurs when you understand this and can begin to be intentional about your use of qualifying language.

-The PQ this week isn't exactly a question; I am asking you to notice when (or how much) you use the word "just" before a verb or a person's name.
+I am asking you to notice when (or how much) you use the word "just" before a verb or a person's name.
 How does the addition of the word "just" change the meaning of the sentence?
 I look forward to reading your comments about what you are noticing.